Ultrapure water: Sources and control

 Bacteria, particles, organic, and inorganic sources of contamination vary depending on a number of factors, including the feed water to make UPW, as well as the selection of the piping materials used to convey it.
 Bacteria are typically reported in colony-forming units (CFU) per volume of UPW.
 Particles use number per volume of UPW.
 Total organic carbon (TOC), metallic contaminants, and anionic contaminants are measured in dimensionless terms of parts per notation, such as ppm, ppb, ppt, and ppq.

-Bacteria have been referred to as one of the most obstinate in this list to control.
+Bacteria have been referred to as one of the most obstinate on this list to control.
 Techniques that help to minimize bacterial colony growth within UPW streams include occasional chemical or steam sanitization (which is common in the pharmaceutical industry), ultrafiltration (found in some pharmaceutical, but mostly semiconductor industries), ozonation, and optimization of piping system designs that promote the use of Reynolds Number criteria for minimum flow, along with minimization of dead legs.
 In modern and advanced UPW systems, positive (higher than zero) bacteria counts are typically observed on newly constructed facilities.
 This issue is effectively addressed by sanitization using ozone or hydrogen peroxide.
 With proper design of the polishing and distribution system, no positive bacteria counts are typically detected throughout the life cycle of the UPW system.

+To understand why bacteria are so problematic, there are three interrelated challenges.
+Some species of bacteria are adapted to very low nutrient environments, and therefore flourish in high purity water systems.
+The agents that are lethal to such bacteria are often chemicals that the purification systems are supposed to remove.
+Lastly, even the killed microorganisms represent both unwanted chemical contaminants and potential food sources when the water system is re-colonized by new bacteria.
+Should the particular microorganisms colonizing a water system become tolerant of the primary sanitization agent, use of an alternate agent may be precluded due to the materials of construction of the water system.
+This places a premium on good system design and rigorous prevention measures.